-Listen to this welcome page (6 minutes, 37 seconds)
+Listen to the Feb.
+2, 2024 version of this welcome page (6 minutes, 37 seconds), author’s voice.

 Take sanctuary here, my refugee friends, to get away from destructive forces, such as…

-• sickness,
+- sickness,

-• addiction,
+- addiction,

-• false guilt,
+- false guilt,

-• powerless Christianity, or
+- insipid Christianity, or

-• long diatribes.
+- long diatribes.

 If you are a stranger to Jesus, by all means read a few posts to see if something strikes you as real and really important.
 Perhaps the spirit of God will assure you of the truth that is in Jesus.

-Having been a Jesus person since the 70s, in 2013 I stopped calling myself a Christian because the word means too many things, some of them quite un-Christian in the better sense of the word.
+Having been a Jesus person since the 70s, in 2013 I stopped calling myself a Christian because the word means too many things, some of them quite un-Christian in the original sense of the word.
 You can call me anything, but I bring the point up to identify myself as someone who loves and longs to know Jesus.
 I hope the posts on this site reflect that and encourage that in you.
+Louis

 (Click for…) My Background, the Jesus Movement & its Aftermath